asanaullah/ZipVersa-SSDP/README.md

 ```

 ### YOSYS
 Now that we are all set with specifying our testbed specific parameters, let's get to setting up the environment.
-First up is Yosys, an open source systhesis tool.
-This basically generates a
+First up is Yosys, an open source synthesis tool.
+It compiles the HDL source files and generates a netlist (JSON format in our case) for the target device.
+The design is optimized using the Berkley ABC optimizer.
 ```c
 dnf -y groupinstall "Development Tools" "Development Libraries" dnf -y install cmake clang bison flex mercurial gperf tcl-devel libftdi-devel python-xdot graphviz